 offering (when available) expanded resources based on the Commission’s assessment of the grantee’s capacity to use and manage grant resources.

+Specific to member positions (slots) for part-time terms of service that are less than 900 hours, absent any extenuating circumstances beyond the grantees control or the normal schedule for filling such slots, the Commission will reduce the request for part-time positions by the number of unfilled positions in the prior year when enrollment for that position type is less than 85%.

 In the event that the overall amount of funds or resources available to the Commission substantially changes, the review process also will determine the degree to which any or all grant awards will be reduced or increased.